2010–2017 Toronto serial homicides: Legal proceedings

 Cantlon said that McArthur "sought out and exploited [...] vulnerabilities" in his victims that made his crimes difficult to detect; that he used sex to lure them, killing many in his bedroom through "ligature strangulation".
 One photograph showed a rope around a victim's neck twisted with a metal bar wrapped in tape, a mechanism to control the pressure during strangulation.
 The bar was found in McArthur's 2017 van and contained the DNA of Kinsman and Esen.

 McArthur's sentencing hearing began on February 4, 2019.
 A 2011 change to the criminal code permits a judge to order that parole ineligibility periods be served consecutively for offences committed after that year, which would include six of McArthur's murders.
 The crown asked for a 50-year parole ineligibility, citing "the enormity of McArthur's crimes", his lack of remorse (McArthur declined to address the court), the betrayals upon his victims, the effect of his crimes on the community, and how he had been a danger up to his arrest.
 Miglin said such a sentence would be "unduly harsh" given McArthur's age and noted he had waived a preliminary hearing and pleaded guilty, which benefited all involved in the proceedings.
 On February 8, Justice McMahon sentenced McArthur to life imprisonment with no parole eligibility for 25 years.
 McMahon described the crimes as "pure evil" and stated that McArthur showed "no evidence of remorse" and would have continued killing had he not been apprehended.
 Despite this, he felt that the sentence should not be one of vengeance given McArthur's age and his guilty plea.
 McArthur can apply for parole when he is 91, but McMahon said that it would be "highly unlikely" he would be granted parole.
 The Toronto Sun noted that McArthur is overweight with Type 2 diabetes and is unlikely to live that long.
-He is currently held at Millhaven Institution.
+McArthur was hospitalized after being assaulted at Millhaven Institution.